Classpages of Mr. Plencner • Who is Mr. Plencner? •

 Taft Classpages

-It has been an honor to teach at Taft for, what is now, four years.
-I am glad to be in the company of such dedicated students and staff and hope we can make the most of this year.
+It has been an honor to teach my neighbors at Taft for most of my career, which started in 2003.
+I am glad to be in the company of such dedicated students and teachers and hope we can make the most of this year.

 Who am I?
 I live and breathe history and bring a lifetime of passion for the subject to Taft.
 History, to me, is essential to the development of an identity and needed to make informed decisions in this democratic country.
+It is the key to compassion and peace.
 History is alive and happening.
 One day merges into the next, one year becomes a decade and then a century.
 Time moves on and leaves its shadows and ghosts.
 History reminds us who we are, but also, maybe more importantly, that everything around us is temporary.

-Born and raised and still living in Jefferson Park, I am a graduate of Northeastern Illinois University, where I studied secondary education and history.
-My interests at college included Latin American and U.S. politics.
-This knowledge served me well during my years editing the campus newspaper and while interning with the New York Post in Philadelphia.
-Previously to working with Taft's students, I taught at Northside College Prep H.S. and regularly subbed at Phoenix Military Academy.
+Born and raised and still living in Jefferson Park, I am a proud graduate of Northeastern Illinois University, where I studied secondary education and history.
+My interests in college included U.S. political history, Native America, urban history, and Japanese history.
+Historical knowledge served me well during my years editing the campus newspaper and while interning with the New York Post in Philadelphia.
+Previous to working with Taft's students, I taught at Northside College Prep H.S. and regularly subbed at Phoenix Military Academy.
+I am currently attending NEIU's history masters' program as a James Madison Fellow, thanks to the McCormick Civics Foundation.
+I am a real historian actively doing research and am an active part of the academic community.

 So, I hope we have a good school year and that you find in me a capable and able classroom leader.
 I know we will learn a lot together.